 Museums & More

 If a few rain clouds threaten to darken your visit, never fear!
 There are plenty of indoor activities to keep your youngsters entertained.
-Families can spend the entire day exploring the Oregon Museum of Science & Industry (OMSI) or the Portland Children’s Museum, and ample children’s theaters, indoor play areas and indoor activities ensure that you’ll never run out of warm, dry and family-friendly fun.
+Families can spend the entire day exploring the Oregon Museum of Science & Industry (OMSI), and ample children’s theaters, indoor play areas and indoor activities ensure that you’ll never run out of warm, dry and family-friendly fun.

 Tiptoe Through the Tulips

 Head to the Wooden Shoe Tulip Farm in Woodburn, located south of Portland, for their annual springtime Wooden Shoe Tulip Festival.
 This kid-centered fest features 40 acres (16 ha) of gorgeous blooms, plus plenty of children’s activities.
 Kiddos love the hay wagon rides, duck races, tire swings and cow train rides, along with plenty of food and drink offerings.